 High temperature: 15 degrees

-We hope we’ve helped inspire you to pick a new holiday destination for the month of May.
+We hope we’ve helped inspire you where to go on holiday in May.
 Whether you’re looking for a full week’s family holiday in the sun, a romantic city-break or a long adventure in faraway lands, we have you covered for ideas!
 For holiday ideas for other months of the year, check out our Inspiration area here.